robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 Probably, a work-from-home situation requires managers to get better at clarifying expectations.
 Previous in-real-life interactions might have allowed for clarifying expectations "as you go".
-Now, expectations must be better defined and documented in advance.
+Now, expectations must be better defined and documented in advance of dispatching work.

 Results-oriented work environments (ROWEs) are described in the book ["Why Work Sucks and How to Fix It: The Results-Only Revolution"][work-sucks].